A solution for Emetophobia…

 Lauren’s emetophobia was so bad that she couldn’t even take her little boy out – in just a few weeks all that has changed…

 What makes this different to other phobias? – the sufferer will rarely tell anyone about it.

 For a start, sufferers feel very silly and even a little embarrassed about their phobia.
-Look at the testimonials here and you will read how a young lady finally plucked up the courage to seek her doctors advice only to be laughed at, which left her even more embarrassed about her fear.
+Look at the testimonials here and you will read how a young lady finally plucked up the courage to seek her doctor’s advice only to be laughed at, which left her even more embarrassed about her fear.
 Thankfully she continued to search for help and contacted me.
 Following some sessions at my practice she is finally able to enjoy her life without constantly worrying about being sick or vomiting.

 So if you, or someone you know, is suffering unnecessarily with this phobia – rest assured – there is a solution.
 Just read on…

 - This is also known as Vomit Phobia, Fear of being sick, Fear of Gagging, Sickness Phobia